christos/attr_inherited/README.md

-## Description

-Attribute inheritance for `ActiveRecord` models
+## attr_inherited - Attribute inheritance for your `ActiveRecord` models

-Using `attr_inherited` allows your `ActiveRecord` models to inherit any of their attributes from an associated, or parent model.
+With the `attr_inherited` gem, your `ActiveRecord` models can inherit any of their attributes from an associated, model.

 ## Usage